Satcomms Header

 Check if you can watch Sky Open, eden+1, Bravo+1 and Al Jazeera English on your satellite box.

 If you can’t watch those channels, even after a retune, then it’s time to replace your satellite box.
+We recommend you replace old satellite boxes before 15 April.

 If you can, then you’re all good.

-Accept TV updates or retune in early April
+Accept TV updates or retune in April

 When the satellite transition takes place in early April, your box or TV may prompt you to OK an update, please accept the update.
 If you miss an update and find a couple channels missing, channel surf through your list of TV stations to bring them back, or give your TV or box a retune.